Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Discussion

 \subsection{Comparison with Gram--Schmidt Random Walk Design}

-\citet{harshaw2022design} propose an alternative, design-based approach to variance reduction.
-Rather than modifying the estimator, they optimize the randomization mechanism itself through the \emph{Gram--Schmidt walk} (GSW) design, which ensures covariate balance while maintaining marginal assignment probabilities.
-While such algorithmic designs can achieve improved covariate balance in finite samples, they require using the covariates \emph{prior} to the experiment when constructing the design.
-In contrast, under simple or complete random assignment, one can freely add or remove covariates, analyze different subgroups of the population, or draw additional samples even after the experiment has been conducted.
-This flexibility—together with the transparency and ease of implementation of standard randomization— makes simple and complete random designs more attractive in most empirical settings.
+\citet{harshaw2022design} proposes an ingenious design-based approach to variance reduction.
+Rather than modifying the estimator, they optimize the randomization mechanism itself through a Gram-Schmidt Walk (GSW) design that ensures covariate balance while controlling the marginal assignment probabilities.
+One potential limitation of GSW is that it requires covariate information on all sample units prior to treatment assignment.
+In contrast, simple or complete random assignment can be implemented online (sequentially) as additional experimental subjects are recruited for a study.
+Moreover, with simple or complete randomization, a researcher can freely add or remove covariates, analyze different subgroups, or draw additional samples even after the experiment has been conducted.
+This flexibility, together with the transparency and ease of implementation of standard randomization, makes simple and complete randomization attractive in many applied settings.
+Motivated by these considerations, LOORA-HT and LOORA-DM are explicitly designed for simple and complete randomization, respectively.

-\citet{harshaw2022design} show that their GSW design achieves the following variance bound for any choice of $\phi \in (0,1)$:
+\citet{harshaw2022design} shows that the GSW design achieves the following variance bound for any choice of $\phi \in (0,1)$: